Hodgesiella rebeli

 Hodgesiella rebeli is a moth in the family Cosmopterigidae.
 It is found in Italy, Croatia, Hungary, Romania, North Macedonia, Albania and Greece.

+Description

 The wingspan is 11–12 mm.
 The ground colour of the forewings is black with three white lines.
 The hindwings are whitish grey.

+Larvae

 The larvae feed on Convolvulus althaeoides, Convolvulus althaeoides tenuissimus and Convolvulus cantabrica.
 They mine the leaves of their host plant.
 The mine starts as a narrow gallery where all the frass is concentrated.
 This narrow area quickly widens into a large blotch.
 The larvae create silk, which they deposit in the mine, causing some length folds to develop.
 The larvae can be found in May.